Using the image cutout tool with DP0.2¶

 plt.rcParams.update(params)

-only display up to 20 rows.
+When displaying pandas tables in the notebook, only display up to 20 rows.

 pandas.set_option('display.max_rows', 20)

 The Rubin cutout service allows the user to save cutouts as fits files locally on the Rubin Science Platform (RSP).
-Create a new temporary folder in the home directory called "temp" in which to save these files.
-At the end of the notebook, the last cell will clear the contents and remove the temp folder.

-if not os.path.exists(temppath):
+if not os.path.exists(userdir):

 else:

-def plotImage(exposure: ExposureF):
+def plot_image(exposure: ExposureF):

 """Plot and image using lsst.awf.image package